What is Impotence/Erectile Dysfunction/ED?

-Testosterone replacement: Worsening of prostate issues (BPH and prostate cancer) including increase risk of developing prostate cancer.
-Changes in red blood cell level, cholesterol or lipid levels, hormone levels, and PSA level.
-Cause permanent hair growth on face, chest, buttocks, or other areas of the body.
-Cause head hair loss.
-Cause mood or psychological changes such as increase anger or aggressive behavior.
-Cause breast growth similar in appearance to that found in women.
-Cause testicular shrinkage or atrophy.
-Cause decrease sperm count, leading to infertility.
-Cause acne.
-It may worsen sleep apnea.
-Cause tissue edema.
+Potential side effects of Testosterone replacement include: Worsening of prostate issues (BPH and prostate cancer) including increase risk of developing prostate cancer; changes in red blood cell level, cholesterol or lipid levels, hormone levels, and PSA level.
+It can also cause permanent hair growth on face, chest, buttocks, or other areas of the body; head hair loss; mood or psychological changes such as increased anger or aggressive behavior; breast growth similar in appearance to that found in women; testicular shrinkage or atrophy; decreased sperm count leading to infertility; and, acne.
+It may also worsen sleep apnea and cause tissue edema.
 It may cause the development or increase the risk of heart attack, strokes, blood clots, high blood pressure, other cardiovascular problems, and death in people with or without cardiovascular or heart disease.

 What is Premature Ejaculation?

 Premature Ejaculation (PE) is a health condition where a man will ejaculate either immediately after or soon after sexual penetration, which oftentimes means that neither he or his partner have experienced much sexual stimulation at that point.
 PE can cause multiple negative symptoms like relationship tension, stress, depression, and frustration, along with several other mental and physical health issues.
 Most of the time, these symptoms arise after several instances of PE; that’s when it becomes an actual health concern.
 When PE happens on a very rare occasion, it is not typically considered a worrisome health condition; that’s something that most men will experience at some point in their lives.